 The Wall.
 Checkpoint Charlie.
 The Memorial to the Murdered Jews Of Europe.
 The Brandenburg Gate.
 The TV Tower.

 The Wall.
 There are several places to view the wall, where you will see it intact, with no graffiti, but the place I enjoyed the most was the East Side Gallery.
-Here you will see hundreds of murals in graffiti style on the walls, they were so interesting that I spent at least an hour in the freezing cold photographing many of them (by no means all).
-You can read my Reflections of the Berlin wall.
+Here you will see hundreds of murals in graffiti-style on the walls, they were so interesting that I spent at least an hour in the freezing cold photographing many of them (by no means all).
+You can read my article about Reflections on the Berlin wall.